-Andrew Leach is s Professor at the University of Alberta School of Business and Chair of Alberta’s Climate Leadership Panel.
+Andrew Leach is an Associate Professor at the University of Alberta School of Business and Chair of Alberta’s Climate Leadership Panel.
 He reacted strongly to criticisms by environmentalists of Justin Trudeau for shortcomings in Canada’s Climate Change Policy.

 To quote from a Leach article appearing in the April 25th edition of the Globe and Mail: